-1. The European Union and its Member States welcome the regular thematic debate on the death penalty, an issue where all Council of Europe Member States have a united position and share mutual values and ideals.
-This Organization plays a ground-breaking and prominent role, and will continue to do so.
+1. The European Union and its Member States welcome this regular thematic debate on the death penalty, an issue where all Council of Europe Member States share a common position, common values and common ideals, and where this Organization has been playing and continues to play a pioneering and leading role.

-3. Abolition of capital punishment is an absolute requirement to become a Member State of the European Union and also a precondition for membership to the Council of Europe.
-It is a unique accomplishment of Europe, a core value of both Organizations.
-This is a policy area where there is a strong agreement within the European Union and it constitutes a priority of the EU’s external action.
+3. Abolition of death penalty is an explicit and absolute condition to become a Member of the European Union and also a prerequisite for membership to the Council of Europe.
+It represents a distinctive achievement of our continent.
+This is a policy area where there is a strong consensus within the European Union and it constitutes a priority of the EU’s external action.

-4. The large majority of the Council of Europe’s Member States, including all members of the European Union have confirmed their commitment to the abolition of the death penalty in all circumstances, including in time of war or of imminent threat of war, by ratifying Protocols no.6 and no.13 to the European Convention of Human Rights.
-We would like to call member countries that have not yet done so to ratify them as soon as possible.
-We also urge all Member States of the Council of Europe to maintain and ensure compliance with the legal and political obligations intrinsic to their membership status.
+4. The large majority of the Council of Europe's Member States, including all members of the European Union have reaffirmed their commitment to the abolition of the capital punishment in all circumstances, including also in time of war or of imminent threat of war, by ratifying Protocol no.6 and Protocol no.13 to the European Convention of Human Rights.
+We would like to appeal to member countries that have not yet done so to ratify it as a matter of priority, and we urge all member states of the Council of Europe to uphold and ensure compliance with the legal and political obligations inherent to their membership status.

-5. The EU and its Member States deeply deplore that, against the international trend towards abolition, two secret executions were carried out and one death sentence was imposed in Belarus since our last discussion on 17 October 2018.
+5. The EU and its member states regret that there is one European country that still applies the death penalty, Belarus.
+We deplore that one secret execution was carried out since our last debate and we condemn the death sentence imposed on Viktar Paulau by the Vitebsk Regional Court on 30 July.
 We repeat our strong call on the authorities of Belarus to establish a formal moratorium on executions as a first step towards abolition of the death penalty, to apply the alternative punishment provided for in the Belarusian criminal legislation and to commute the death sentences which have been imposed.
 Dialogue is indispensable to ensure progress and we restate our willingness to provide the authorities of Belarus with the assistance they may need for such a formal moratorium to be introduced, including for raising public awareness, possibly in the framework of the Council of Europe Action Plan for Belarus, and also in co-operation with the Council of Europe Information Point in Minsk.
-In this context, we welcomed the participation of a ministerial delegation from Belarus to the 7th World Congress against Death Penalty, held in Brussels in February 2019, and their participation in a round table devoted to Belarus organised by the Council of Europe, with the participation inter alia of civil society representatives and relatives of executed persons.
+We welcome the holding of a conference on abolition of the death penalty and public opinion in Minsk on 27 August 2019.
+Tangible steps taken by Belarus to respect universal human rights, including on death penalty, will remain key for the shaping of the EU's future policy towards Belarus.

-7. We urge all Member States of the Council of Europe to continue taking effective measures to prevent their involvement, however indirect, in the use of the death penalty by third countries, for instance by adopting measures that prevent the trade in goods that could subsequently be used to carry out executions.
+8. We would also call on Member States of the Council of Europe to continue taking effective measures to prevent their involvement , however indirect, in the use of death penalty by third countries, for instance by adopting measures that prevent the trade in goods that could subsequently be used to carry out executions.

-9. Only a harmonised and constant action of each and every relevant actor, by means of all available instruments in all suitable fora, can guarantee the accomplishment of our mutual objective: the universal abolition of capital punishment.
-In this regard, it is important to mention the adoption by the UN General Assembly, on 17 December 2018, of a resolution calling for a moratorium on executions with a view to abolishing the death penalty.
+9. Only a coordinated and continued action of each and every relevant actor, by means of all available instruments in all suitable fora, can ensure the success of our common goal: the universal abolition of capital punishment.

 The following countries align with this statement: Albania, Andorra, Bosnia and Herzegovina, Georgia, Iceland, Liechtenstein, Moldova, Monaco, Montenegro, Republic of North Macedonia, Norway, San Marino, Serbia, Ukraine.